 During early childhood, parents and extended family would socialize their children into the language and culture of their homes and communities (Romero-Little, 2010).
 Early education programming can support, conflict, or misalign with a child's cultural values.
 For example, the Pueblo of Cochiti, a tribal nation in New Mexico, had been working to revitalize their tribal language by encouraging their children to learn and speak their language, as opposed to English, from a young age (Romero-Little, 2010).
 When Cochiti children would attend Head Start, instruction and other communications were in English, conflicting with family and community values of passing on the language and culture to the next generation (Romero-Little, 2010).

 Services and programming that value the role of family, community, and culture in early child development can support better alignment with the needs and life experiences of Native children in early learning environments.
 This might include inviting family and community members to be involved in the planning, development, and implementation of services, such as elders teaching children traditional drumming, dancing, beading, fishing, or hunting.

-In another example, the value of interdependence could be recognized in mainstream practice by engaging the child and their nurturing network (e.g., parents, extended family, elders, community healers or helpers, etc.) early in the intervention process, prior to the provision of services, to ensure that practices and customs are integrated into a family-drive plan that supports the child's connections to their cultural ways of learning and growing.
+In another example, the value of interdependence could be recognized in mainstream practice by engaging the child and their nurturing network (e.g., parents, extended family, elders, community healers or helpers, etc.) early in the intervention process, prior to the provision of services, to ensure that practices and customs are integrated into a family-driven plan that supports the child's connections to their cultural ways of learning and growing.
+This intentional awareness and integration into practice acknowledges culture as an invaluable resource that supports healthy child development and strengthens the overall well-being of Native families.